-This may sound strange coming from a bankruptcy law firm in Los Angeles‚ but not all debt is bad.
+This may sound strange coming from a bankruptcy law firm in Woodland Hills‚ but not all debt is bad.

 Even a lot of debt isn’t necessarily a bad thing.
 The key is to make sure that it’s something you can manage.
 Where it becomes a problem for your credit score – and your overall financial well-being – is when it has grown to a point that you can no longer comfortably handle it on a day-to-day basis.

 Ideally‚ you will be able to recognize that threshold and avoid it.
 But that can of course be easier said than done.